Skip to content

 Let’s Begin

 In this guide I will take you through the steps to things up and running in Container Manager.
-We will be using the new Projects (Docker Compose) feature to get this running as it will save you time vs manual setup using the normal UI.
+We will be using the new Projects (Docker Compose) feature as it will save you time vs manual setup using the normal UI.

 Folder Setup